sameone-nobady/recast-post-processing/README.md

 # Recast | Prose Post-Processing for SillyTavern

+⚠️ CURRENTLY UNDER TESTING.
+I have no idea if it works on different workflows. ⚠️

 **Recast** is a SillyTavern extension that adds a highly configurable, multi-pass post-processing pipeline to any AI message output.

 In the near future, LLMs will be accompanied by output post-processing, allowing models to be corrected, realigned or to fulfill specific purposes without being overly instrusive.